-- 2.1 Continue to liaise with SNH regarding the condition of Coille Coire Chuilc SSSI (the only designated site in Unfavourable condition).
-There is ongoing discussion between SNH, LLTNPA and land managers regarding some of the designated sites and neighbouring estates (Ben Lui SSSI/ SAC, Collie Coire Chruic SSSI & Ben Vorlich SSSI).
-Individual members are engaging and there has been some positive discussion on further collaboration between neighbours. - 2.2 Continued introduction and implementation of HIA within ITDMG.
+2.1 Continue to liaise with NatureScot regarding the condition of Coille Coire Chuilc SSSI (the only designated site in Unfavourable condition).
+There is ongoing discussion between NatureScot, LLTNPA and land managers regarding some of the designated sites and neighbouring estates (Ben Lui SSSI/SAC, Collie Coire Chruic SSSI & Ben Vorlich SSSI).
+Individual members are engaging and there has been some positive discussion on further collaboration between neighbours.

+2.2 Continued introduction and implementation of HIA within ITDMG.
 Group HIA project baseline data collected during 2018.
 Group HIA project summary results added to the Plan Apr 2019.
+The Covid-19 crisis in 2020 has prevented most members from carrying out HIA.
+Group members are carrying out HIA in Spring 2021.